papandreou/node-fsplusgit/README.md

 fsPlusGit.readFile('/path/to/repo.git/gitFakeFs/changesInIndex/fileWithStagedChanges.txt', 'utf-8', function (err, stagedContents) {/*...*/});
 ```

+The `indexOrWorkingCopy` folder has the contents of the index shadowed
+by the untracked files in the working copy.

 You can also patch the `fs` module in-place to make every other module
 instantly capable of getting to the contents of your git
 repositories.
 Just make sure to do it before any other module might